Brandon Crawford Player Props: Giants vs. Blue Jays

 Brandon Crawford At The Plate

-- Crawford has eight doubles, four home runs and 18 walks while batting .220.
+- Crawford has eight doubles, four home runs and 18 walks while hitting .220.

-- He has hit a long ball in 7.8% of his games this year, and 2.2% of his trips to the plate.
+- Looking at the 51 games he has played this year, he's homered in four of them (7.8%), and in 2.2% of his trips to the plate.

-- He has scored in 16 games this year, with multiple runs three times.
+- He has scored in 31.4% of his games this season, with more than one run scored in 5.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.